-3 Reasons Why Results-as-a-Service Is the Next Big Thing in Grocery
+3 Reasons Why Centralized Ordering Is the Next Big Thing in Grocery

 Nobody likes to spend money on business tools that don’t succeed or invest in products and services they don’t really need.
 Yet grocers, now in the throes of accelerated digital transformation, may be headed in exactly that direction.

-The pandemic has upended the grocery industry, and as a result, many chains and individual stores are exploring how technology like smart carts, touchless payments, robotics, e-commerce platforms, and ordering automation can help them grow their business and keep customers happy.
+As solutions to pressing economic and labor issues, many chains and individual stores are exploring how technology like smart carts, touchless payments, robotics, e-commerce platforms, and ordering automation can help them grow their business and keep customers happy.

 But in an industry with thin margins and significant pressure to compete on customer value, grocers have little room for error when it comes to technology adoption.
 Tools must deliver, scale, and be built to last.
-They must provide returns from day one.
 Technology of this caliber is hard to come by in the grocery industry, and even among some of the more sophisticated solutions, results are often diminished due to problems with adoption, implementation, or administrative errors.

-Successful digital transformation requires a mindset shift, and likewise progressing toward an RaaS model will require cultural and operational pivots.
+Successful digital transformation requires a mindset shift as well as cultural and operational pivots.
 It might not be comfortable at first, but the positive impacts can ripple throughout an organization and beyond.
 Shelf Engine’s model helps grocers realize and maximize the benefits of technology from intelligent demand and inventory forecasting to automated ordering without the headaches.

 We know because we’ve been through it.
 Our platform was initially deployed as a SaaS offering, with our focus on selling forecasting software to help grocers improve and automate ordering for fresh inventory.
 But no matter how accurate the forecasts, there was still a breakdown within stores.
-We adjusted the strategy and re-introduced our platform as an RaaS offering that guaranteed sales for our clients.
-Instead of deploying software and tools that grocery employees had to adapt, we took over the entire process, so grocers could refocus on their core job responsibilities (keeping shoppers happy) and enjoy the results of the solution without any of the work and complexity.
+Now, instead of deploying software and tools that grocery employees had to adapt, we took over the entire process, so grocers could refocus on their core job responsibilities (keeping shoppers happy) and enjoy the results of the solution without any of the work and complexity.

-At Shelf Engine, the RaaS foundation is paired with our predictive demand forecasting models that ingest store inventory data daily and overlay what is actually happening in the store with machine learning and probabilistic models that generate highly accurate orders.
+At Shelf Engine, our predictive demand forecasting models ingest store inventory data daily and overlay what is actually happening in the store with machine learning and probabilistic models that generate highly accurate orders.
 The system submits POs directly to vendors and provides supply chain auditing across stores and vendors on fill rates, shelf lives, and in-store operations and merchandising.
-Anything that doesn’t sell is bought back, removed from the grocer’s P&Ls, and donated or repurposed in useful ways.

 What to learn more?
-Listen to this podcast to hear how top retailers are using a RaaS model to compete with the likes of Amazon.
+Listen to this podcast to hear how top retailers are using Shelf Engine technology to compete with the likes of Amazon.